 What we’re doing to improve accessibility

 There is a phased approach to ensure we are making continuous accessibility improvements.
-Further changes planned by April 2021 and these changes are outlined below:
+Further changes are planned by December 2021 and these changes are outlined below:

 - Provide HTML versions of new publications and consultations

 - Provide drop-down options for publication and consultation types to improve keyboard accessibility

 - Redesign of key templates to improve accessibility for those with cognitive disabilities

 - Review and redesign of the content presented in tables

 - Improve language on all pages across the website